 Alexandra Custeau

-B.A., J.D., Articling Student
+B.A., J.D., Associate Lawyer

 During her time at Osgoode, Alexandra took part in many of the practical learning opportunities available to her.
-In her first year, she volunteered with Pro Bono Students Canada where she worked with WomenatthecentrE and contributed to the creation of legal resources on alternative pathways to justice for survivors of sexual assault and anti-human trafficking laws in Canada.
+In her first year, she volunteered with Pro Bono Students Canada where she worked with Womenatthecentre and contributed to the creation of legal resources on alternative pathways to justice for survivors of sexual assault and anti-human trafficking laws in Canada.
 This work was aimed at distributing legal information and resources to individuals across Ontario.
 In her second year, Alexandra took part in the Clinical Program at Osgoode, where she worked at the Barbra Schlifer Commemorative Clinic once a week.
 While at the Barbra Schlifer Commemorative Clinic, she aided in the provision of free legal services to individuals who were victims of domestic abuse and gender-based violence.
 Her work at the Clinic was focused in the areas of Family Law, Immigration Law, and Criminal Law.
 Alexandra spent the summer after her second year of law school working at the Barbra Schlifer Commemorative Clinic, with a particular focus on working with clients charged with criminal offences who needed assistance navigating the Family Law Court system.

 In her free time, Alexandra enjoys spending time exploring new neighbourhoods in Toronto, trying new baking recipes, and reading novels.